robalexdev/rss-blogroll-network/README.md

 Run the crawler using `../feed2pages-action/util`.
 Then build this project (`go build`) and run the analysis tool: `./rss-blogroll-network`.
 Finally build the site with hugo: `hugo` or `hugo server`.

+When you run again, clear the cache: `rm -Rf cache/`